alexoooo/sample-multiplatform-boot-react/README.md

 2) Run from terminal: `./gradlew -t :proj-js:run` to run client proxy at https://localhost:8080 with live reload
-    - Web UI JavaScript will be provided by webP12ack
+    - Web UI JavaScript will be provided by Webpack
     - Everything expect `*.js` files is served by port 8081